klikaba/cms9/README.md

 # Cms9

-Small CMS Admin module for Rails.
+Small CMS Admin module for developers.
-[Try the demo][demo].

 ## What Is Cms9?

-Cms9 is a library for Rails apps that automatically generates cms dashboard.
-Cms9's dashboard give non-technical users clean interfaces that allow them to create, edit, search, and delete definitions, field types and posts related to it.
+Cms9 is not standard CMS - it is targeted for developers to ease process of embedding CMS functionality to any site.

-Cms9 provides a better user experience and it's easy for developers to customize.
+Cms9 provides admin dashboard where user can:
+* Define different types of forms (News, BlogPost, Ads, Jobs, ...)
+* Adding user defined fields to forms
+* Currently we are supporting following field types
+  * Text field
+  * Text Area (WYSIWYG-ed text area using ckedit)
+  * Number
+  * Choose Single
+  * Choose Multiple
+  * Date
+  * Time
+  * Date & Time
+  * Image
+* Manage data for each form

+Cms9 does not have any functionality regarding displaying content - it is firstly there to provide Admin dashboard where data can be defined and managed.
+On the other side it exposes simple interface to access that data.

 ### Features
-* Simple integration with Rails 5 apps
+* Rails 5+
-* Custom actions
 * Automatic form validation
-* Authentication customizable (via [Devise](https://github.com/plataformatec/devise) or other)
+* Authentication customizable (via [Devise](https://github.com/plataformatec/devise) or similar frameworks)
-* Supported ORM ActiveRecord
 * [Dragonfly](https://github.com/markevans/dragonfly) for handling images and other attachments
 * [Ckeditor](https://github.com/galetahub/ckeditor) as default WYSIWYG text editor
 * Bootstrap 3+ with Admin LTE template
-  * Can be used or extended for wider usage

 ## Getting Started